-Joan and Patrick were at this point living in a single room with their daughter, Pamela, who was in poor health.
-Their second daughter had been born handicapped and, tragically, had died aged just three months.
+Joan and Patrick were at this point living in North London with their daughter, Pamela, who was in poor health.
+Their second daughter had been born severely handicapped and had died aged just three months.

 To make matters worse, Patrick had been made redundant.
 The family desperately needed a break but couldn’t afford to go away.

 Inspired by the seaside

 Having returned home, the couple felt refreshed.
 Happy memories of their family break gave them new hope and the resolve to move forward.
 This got them to thinking, “Could we help others by providing holidays for families in similar situations?”